 If your office is not in an accessible building, make appointments in places that are accessible.
 Consider weather conditions if a student is late for class or a meeting.

 For obvious reasons, students who are deaf or hard of hearing have tremendous obstacles in an academic setting.
 Disabilities affect different students in different ways.
-For example students who are deaf or hard of hearing are not all alike.
+For example, students who are deaf or hard of hearing are not all alike.
 Some students can read lips and others cannot; some communicate orally and others use sign language, gestures, writing or a combination of methods.
-Students who have some usable hearing may use a device to a amplify sounds; in class they may rely on hearing aids alone, or they may use an “assistive listening device.”
+Students who have some usable hearing may use a device to amplify sounds; in class, they may rely on hearing aids alone, or they may use an “assistive listening device.”
 When students are using assistive listening devices, instructors may be asked to wear cordless lapel micro transmitters.

 The following suggestions may improve the academic situation for students who are deaf or hearing impaired: